CoderThomasB/Paper-Game-Engine/README.md

 # The Paper Game-Engine
 ## This is an unfinished Game Engine!

-Paper is a basic game engine designed for grid-based games
+Paper is not ready for use.
+It is full of bugs and is not vary organized

 ### implementation
 #### single-player